yduf/yduf.github.io/_posts/2025-06-01-linux-phone.md

     - [PinePhone](https://pine64.org/devices/pinephone/) - 350€ / 600€
     - [Jolla C2 Community Phone](https://commerce.jolla.com/products/jolla-community-phone) - 290€
     	- [Worst Phone I Ever Bought - Jolla Phone - SailfishOS](https://www.youtube.com/watch?v=HzCMKbhK-EY) - recover locked
+	- [postmarketOS](https://postmarketos.org/) - The Linux distribution for mobile devices and beyond…

 - [	Using an /e/ phone as a desktop or laptop](https://news.ycombinator.com/item?id=21915586) - /e/ is simply a fork of LineageOS, so these features should work on Lineage as well.
 Support for USB-connected screens, docking stations etc. is going to be highly hardware dependent, but everything else should work out of the box.